syncfusion-content/mobilejavascript-docs/MobileJS/ToggleButton/Getting-Started.md

 ## Add Toggle Button

-To add a Toggle button, set data-role attribute to ejmtogglebutton for a &lt;div&gt; element.
+To add a Toggle button, set data-role attribute to ejmtogglebutton for a <div> element.
 Initially, Mobile Toggle button control is rendered with the default values of all properties and you can customize Mobile Toggle button control by changing its properties according to your requirement.

-Add the following code example to the &lt;div&gt; element.
+Add the following code example to the <div> element.

 {% highlight html %}